 Today we enjoy the luxury of having no specific plan.
 You may spend time on the lookout for whales, as well as bottlenose and common dolphins; or explore some of the many uninhabited islands in the Sea of Cortez, such as Isla San Francisco or Isla San José, known for its sweeping beaches and arroyos.
 Birdlife may be plentiful, and the nutrient-rich sea is home to an incredible variety of fish, including angelfish, surgeonfish, butterfly fish, damselfish, and the beautiful parrotfish.

 Disembark in La Paz after breakfast, and drive to the airport for your flight home.

 Accompanying each expedition is a diverse team of experts — from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes, and local culture.
 See one of the members of our extraordinary team below.

-Flip will join the following departures:
+Greg will join the following departures: